Buying Technology – Refurbished vs New

 The European Union produces an average of 15kg of e-waste per person, this is nearly 10kg less than that of the UK, where we are currently producing 24.9kg of e-waste per person.
 This is despite the Waste Electrical and Electronic Equipment (WEEE) directives that have been implemented into British law.

-It is obvious that the most important factor when choosing to buy refurbished is the cost saving associated.
+It is obvious that the most important factor when choosing to buy refurbished vs new is the cost saving associated.
 If there wasn’t such a good opportunity to save money whilst maintaining efficiency, people would buy brand new products 99% of the time.
-Businesses can expect to save around 70% of the total cost when buying refurbished.
+Businesses can expect to save around 70% of the total cost when buying refurbished technology.
 You can also save on costs when bringing new staff on board, helping with costs for PAYE, space and training.

 The ICC Group sells used servers that have been through our cleaning process, vigorous testing and guaranteed with a 12-month RTB warranty.
 There is also the option of adding an ICC support contract which offers a Service Level Agreement (SLA) reflective of the criticality of the system or application.
 When the time comes to replace or upgrade your hardware, make sure to buy from a trusted supplier.
 ICC have a large inventory of tower servers, blade servers & rackmount servers.
 We also supply all individual internal components from leading vendors such as Dell, IBM, HP, NetApp & VMware.